rweather/tvguide/README.md

 ## Dependencies

-It is recommended to use Qt 4.7 or later.
-It may build with Qt 4.6, but this has not been tested.
-It definitely will not work with Qt 4.5 and earlier due to missing features in Qt that the application relies upon.
+It is recommended to use Qt 5.9.4 or later.

 ## Building